rhthomas/pt3p-zeta/README.md

 ## The Documentation

 The library used in this project is documented with Doxygen style comments.
-The compiled doxygen is not yet live online, but the link will reside [here](rhthomas.github.io/docs/zeta) when it is released.
+The compiled Doxygen is not yet live online, but the link will reside [here](https://rhthomas.github.io/docs/zeta) when it is released.